Flightless cormorant: Conservation

 The flightless cormorant is one of the world's rarest birds.
 A survey carried out by the Charles Darwin Research Station in 2004 indicated that the species has a population of about 1,500 individuals.
-In 2009, BirdLife International set the number of individuals of the flightless cormorant at only 900 individuals, although a more recent estimate in 2011 was 1679 individuals.
+In 2009, BirdLife International estimated the flightless cormorant population at 900 individuals, although a 2011 estimate put the population at 1,679 individuals.
 It was formerly classified as Endangered by the IUCN, but recent research shows that it is not as rare as previously believed and that its population has stabilized.
 Consequently, it was downlisted to Vulnerable in 2011.

 All populations of this species are found within the Galápagos National Park and Marine Reserve; furthermore, the archipelago was designated as a World Heritage Site in 1978.
 The Charles Darwin Research Station has monitored the species regularly to keep track of fluctuations in numbers over time.
 Conservation proposals include the continuation of annual monitoring programs, restriction on human visitation within the species range, and the prevention of fishing with nets in the bird's foraging range.